EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks

+Firstly we prove the efficiency of our implement theoretically.
 Suppose we train an NLP model in a cluster with $n$ nodes, and each node is equipped with $w$ GPU workers. $N$ denotes the total GPU number and $N=w\times n $.
 There is one embedding table with size $M$ in the model.
-In each training step, the gradient of embedding has $\alpha$ percent non-zero elements on average, which means the gradient size could be approximated to $M$ when stored as dense tensor and $\alpha M$ as a sparse tensor.
-To simplification, we assume that bandwidths $B$ and communication start latency $\beta$ between any two workers are uniform.
+In each training step, the average density of embedding gradients is $\alpha$ and its sparsity will be $1-\alpha$, which means the gradient size could be approximated to $M$ when stored as a dense tensor and $\alpha M$ as a sparse tensor.
+To simplify, we assume that bandwidths $B$ and communication start latency $\beta$ between any two workers are uniform.

+With \textbf{AlltoAll}, embedding tables are partitioned among $N$ GPUs.
+In each training step, AlltoAll is performed twice, one for redistributing embedding lookup results and another for aggregating embedding gradients.
+A single AlltoAll operation will involve data exchanges with other $ N-1 $ training processes, the communication amount of each exchange will be $ \frac{\alpha M}{N}$ and the time cost will be $ \frac{\alpha M}{NB} + \beta $.
+Hence the overall communication overhead will be $2 (N-1)(\frac{\alpha M}{NB} + \beta)$.

 \textbf{AllReduce}, which does not support sparse tensor, limits the gradient format to dense.
 In the most widely used ring-based AllReduce, each GPU divides the gradient into $N$ parts and the communication unit size is $\frac{M}{N}$.
 Then workers use a ring topology to get the summation of parts by sending and receiving a gradient unit from neighbors for $N-1$ times.
 Then, the summed results are gathered through the same ring for another $N-1$ times.
 Therefore the overall communication cost is $2(N-1)(\frac{M}{NB}+\beta)$.